cedalo/streamsheets-documentation/docs/_sources/functions/streams/timescaleexport.rst.txt

 |star| This is a `Streamsheets Professional <https://cedalo.com/download/>`_ feature.

 Performs an EXPORT query on your Timescale database.
 This query works exactly like the queries from TIMESCALE.SELECT, but exports the result into a file.
 This file can be accessed in the side menu of your App under "App Files".
+Click :ref:`here<timescalefunctions>` for a more detailed tutorial on timemescaledb functions.
 .. note::
     As of right now, the timescale functions work with the internal timescaledb.
 Leave the Producer parameter empty and the connection is setup.
 We are working on allowing further timescale connections.